wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   no data for some entity IDs.
 I'm not sure how to support row scanning if some column families have no data for a given entity ID *without* being able to make any assumptions about the entity ID ordering for results.
+- Can we represent our Cassandra Kiji URIs more efficiently?
+Is there any standard environment variable that contains a list of C* hosts and ports (so that a user could specify .env)?

 Usage notes